Robert Stewart, Duke of Albany: Dynastic politics and final ascent

-Becoming governor
+First years as governor

 Robert's nephew, James I, became King of Scots after the death of Robert III.
 James' captivity in England, however, forced the Scottish estates to recognize Robert's power as regent once again.
 Unlike on previous occasions, Robert adopted the title of "Governor" in 1406, and began to adopt many royal privileges.
 By 1410, Robert was using the style of Dei Gratia, traditionally reserved for kings, in diplomatic correspondence.
 For several years after becoming governor, Robert maintained the legal position that his nephew was merely the heir to the vacant Scottish monarchy, as he had never been crowned.

 Henry IV of England, with whom Robert had a difficult relationship as governor.

 Robert's main concern after becoming governor was the course of Anglo-Scottish relations.
 He sought to resume negotiations with Henry IV in December 1406, sending a large embassy to meet with the English king in London.
 Despite this diplomacy, and the captivity of his eldest son, Murdoch, in England, Robert's relationship with Henry IV was ambivalent.
 Robert seemingly reversed course in 1407 by allowing the exiled Earl of Northumberland, a rebel against Henry IV, to seek refuge in Scotland.
 The earl gathered an army and attacked northern England in February 1408, but was killed by Henry IV's forces.
 Archibald, Earl of Douglas, who had been released on parole from English captivity by Henry IV in 1407, initially swore to remain loyal to the English king, but quickly broke this oath.
 When his parole expired early in 1409, Douglas failed to return to England.

 A Scottish army attacked and captured Jedburgh Castle in May 1409.
 Robert ordered Jedburgh, a symbol of the English occupation of southern Scotland since the Wars of Scottish Independence, to be destroyed after it fell into Scottish hands.
 Renewed naval conflict between Scotland and England erupted in 1409, when an English fleet led by Robert de Umfraville attacked the Firth of Forth.
 Henry IV opened negotiations with Robert in 1410, seeking to exchange Douglas for Robert's eldest son.
 These negotiations ultimately proved futile, as Douglas paid a large ransom to Henry IV to secure his freedom.